What is the STIC Incentive Program?

 - The project must have a statewide impact in fostering a culture for innovation or in making an innovation a standard practice.

-- The project/activity for which STIC Incentive funding is requested must align with FHWA’s Technology Innovation Deployment Program (TIDP) goals.
+- The project/activity for which STIC Incentive funding is requested must align the FHWA’s Technology Innovation Deployment (TIDP) goals.

 STIC Incentive funding may be used to conduct internal assessments; build capacity; develop guidance, standards, and specifications; implement system process changes; organize peer exchanges; offset implementation costs; or conduct other activities the STIC identifies to address TIDP goals and to foster a culture for innovation or to make an innovation a standard practice in New Jersey.